LITHIUM03/CUDA-generic-filter-kernel/README.md

 ### TODO:

-1.Tweak the position of __syncthreads().
+1. Tweak the position of __syncthreads().

-2.Test different filter sizes.
+2. Test different filter sizes.